- We advise you to exercise a high degree of caution in Gabon because of the high levels of crime.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 Driving in Gabon can be hazardous due to poor road conditions, poorly maintained vehicles, local driving practices and inadequate lighting, especially outside urban areas.
+Towing and repair services are not common outside Libreville.
 Pedestrians and animals on the road pose additional safety risks.
 Traffic accidents are common.
 You should avoid travelling at night.
 For further advice, see our road travel page.

 Information on what Australian consular officers can and cannot do to help Australians in trouble overseas is available from the Consular Services Charter.